Types of Motorcycle Accident Injuries

 High-speed auto accidents can cause physical damage and lead to life-threatening injuries, but not all motor vehicle accidents are quite so catastrophic.
 In fact, many accident victims walk away with moderately manageable injuries.
 But even these minor injuries are still significant, and they may require doctor’s visits, medication, and time away from work.

 In some cases, even scrapes and cuts from a motor vehicle accident can be sufficient to warrant compensation.
-An insurance company isn’t likely to sympathize with these “minor” injuries, but the auto accident attorneys at Bottaro Law want to help.
+An insurance company isn’t likely to sympathize with these “minor” injuries, but the auto accident attorneys at the Bottaro Law Firm, LLC want to help.
 Contact us today to get started.

 Common cuts, lacerations and abrasions sustained in auto accidents include: